 Cons: The setup was challenging.
 (I needed to call customer service) and the tube that fuels the pump is very long and kind of got in my way, which also means it’s not as discreet under clothing as the other hands-free options I tried.
 It’s also not quite as “smart.”
 The control panel isn’t very intuitive (for example, the 0 setting is actually the strongest suction, for some reason?), and it’d be easier to use if it had an accompanying app like the other pumps do.
 Of the ones I tried, it is shaped the least like a natural breast, so it looked a little more conspicuous than the others, as well.

-Pro: The Willow was my favorite pump for usability.
-You just wear it and let it suckle — everything else is done with the smart app.
-The app tells you how much you pump during each session in real time, and it keeps a running log of all your past sessions.
-Once I got the hang of it, it yielded the most milk for me in the shortest amount of time, and isn’t that the ultimate goal of pumping?
-I felt like I could do almost anything while wearing it — brush my teeth, sit at my computer, wash dishes — and it was really easy to use on the go, like on an airplane or in a car (as long as I wore a poncho over it).
-I’m busty, so it wasn’t as discreet on me as they advertise it to be, but I imagine if you had smaller boobs it would be even easier to camouflage it.
+Pros: The Willow was my favorite pump for usability.
+You just wear it and let it suckle — everything else is done with the smart app, which tells you how much you pump during each session in real time and keeps a running log of all your past sessions.
+Once I got the hang of it, the Willow yielded the most milk for me in the shortest amount of time, and isn’t that the ultimate goal of pumping?
+I felt I could do almost anything while wearing it — brush my teeth, sit at my computer, wash dishes — and it was really easy to use on the go, like on an airplane or in a car (as long as I wore a poncho over it).
+I’m busty, so it wasn’t as discreet on me as the company advertises it to be, but I imagine if you had smaller boobs it would be even easier to camouflage.
 I work from home, but for returning-to-work mamas, this is a great choice.
 You wouldn’t even have to go to a pumping room.

-Cons: So, it’s super wasteful.
-Each time you pump you have to use one of their bags — on each side! — and the bags retail for $11 for a 24-pack.
-Sometimes I was pumping just to feed my kid immediately and it was annoying to have to use two bags that I instantly threw away.
-I did not love that feature.
-It’s uncomfortable — there is a definite pinching — but for the speed and ease, I felt like that was a fair trade-off.
-It was also the hardest to clean because the parts are weirdly shaped and sized, and it needs its own specific charger (and for some reason, it only comes with one, so you can’t charge both pumps at the same time).
-You also can’t skip the “stimulation mode” that primes the breasts for pumping; you have to wait until the pump uses its “technology” to determine that you are done with stimulation and ready to move on to expression.
+Cons: The Willow can be super-wasteful because each time you pump, you have to use one of its own milk-storage products — on each side!
+When you buy the pump, the included storage products are nonreusable bags (that retail for $11 for a 24-pack).
+Sometimes I was pumping just to feed my kid immediately, and it was annoying to have to use two bags that I instantly threw away.
+But the company just launched reusable milk containers for the Willow 2.0 that are sold separately and don’t require bags.
+If you have the system, you can buy the new containers, then pump either into them, allowing you to pour milk out immediately, or into the bags, if you want to save and/or freeze the milk.
+The Willow is uncomfortable — there’s a definite pinching — but for the speed and ease, I felt that was a fair trade-off.
+It was also the hardest to clean because the parts are weirdly shaped and sized, and it needs its own specific charger (for some reason, it comes with only one, so you can’t charge both pumps at the same time).
+You also can’t skip the “stimulation mode” that primes the breast for pumping; you have to wait until the pump uses its “technology” to determine that you are done with stimulation and ready to move on to expression.
 For day-to-day, though, the Willow was my go-to for speed.

 Pros: The Elvie got a ton of hype after a model wore it on the runway during London Fashion Week, and all the articles touted that it was totally silent.
 After getting my hands on a sample I can confirm that it is extremely quiet — definitely quieter than the Willow, to which it is very similar in design and functionality.
 It was almost as quiet as the Freemie, and I loved that the milk collected into a removable, reusable bottle instead of a disposable bag.
 It’s also smaller and easier to get the hang of than the Willow — there’s no complicated process to stop pumping and because the breast shields and the bottles are transparent, it’s easier to tell whether you have it on right.
 I also appreciated that it comes with two chargers and extra parts for when you don’t have time to clean everything thoroughly between sessions.
 The shape is also the most compact and clean, and it laid the flattest against my body of the bunch.
 The quietness coupled with the design made it the most discreet option I tried.